Home » Can You Release A Parrot Into The Wild?

 can pet parrots survive in the wild?

-Unfortunately, if you release a pet parrot into the wild, its survival chances are low.
+If you release a pet parrot into the wild, its chances of survival are low.

-The best way to release a parrot into the wild is by entrusting the bird to avian experts that operate release programs that prepare captured parrots for freedom.
+One way to release a parrot into the wild is to entrust it to avian professionals.
+They operate release programs that prepare parrots with anti-predator, climate acclimation, and socialization training.

-A parrot’s unlikely to survive unless cared for, prepared, and integrated into nature.
-If you open a parrot’s cage and let it soar, it may not live for more than a few days.
+A captive parrot is unlikely to survive unless trained and integrated into nature.
+If you open a parrot’s cage and let it soar, it’s unlikely to remain alive long.

-It’s illegal in many regions for owners to release their parrots for the following reasons:
+It’s illegal for owners to release their parrots in certain states for the following reasons:

-Sadly, releasing parrots into the wild has become more common for these reasons:
+Releasing pet parrots into the wild happens for the following reasons:

 Misunderstood Studies